MerlinB/mpicms/docs/dev_notes.md

 Individual blocks are not translateable yet, see (this issue)[https://github.com/infoportugal/wagtail-modeltranslation/issues/82].

+Empty fields get automatically populated with the the default langugage content due to (this issue)[https://github.com/infoportugal/wagtail-modeltranslation/issues/247].

 ## Imports
 Django lets you import `<app_label>`, which will result in errors later.
 Only import `mpicms.<app_label>`, as specified in the app configs.